 5. Blavity Inc.

-What we like: Blavity Inc. is a network of brands serving a Black millennial audience, offering up a website that commands attention right away with an outstanding full-screen video.
-This fast-paced introduction to the brand manages to sum everything up in seconds, and an overlaid CTA means you don’t even need to scroll to take action.
+What I like: Blavity Inc. is a network of brands serving a Black millennial audience, offering up a website that commands attention right away with a clean, simple, no-fuss design.
+A beautiful black type sits on a blank white page.

 6. Calendly